Healthiest Foods for Longevity – From Genes to Greens!

 Broccoli excels in Vitamin K content, which is required for proper blood-clotting, bone health, and calcium absorption.

-Its high iron content is good for those who may have lower levels or don’t get much from other foods such as red meat, offal, or legumes.
-Healthy Iron levels (not too high or low) are essential for the production of hemoglobin.
-The role that this plays is to deliver oxygen through the body from red blood cells.
+This leafy green boasts a high iron content, making it good for those who may have lower levels or don’t get much from other foods such as red meat, offal, or legumes.

 Here are some more easily available healthy greens: